 Before the rebrand, Sponsored Brands were called Headline Search Ads — and were only available to Vendors.
 They are now available for professional sellers enrolled in the Amazon Brand Registry, vendors, book vendors, and agencies.
 Go here for all eligibility requirements for Sponsored Brands ads.

 Sponsored Brand ads offer a variety of landing pages for your ad traffic: When shoppers click your logo, they go to your Amazon store, a simple landing page, or a custom landing page (that shows all your backpacks, for example.
-(Tip: You can customize the URL).
 When shoppers click on a product, they go to the product detail page.

 Leveraging targeting options for Sponsored Brands is limited and somewhat old school.
-You have none of the product targeting, dynamic bidding, and placement options from Sponsored Products available here.
+For example, you don’t have any product targeting options.
 Instead, all you can do is make sure your keyword set is optimal and fine-tuned with the right match type.
 You can also move unwanted keywords to a negative list.

 Advanced Sponsored Brands Strategies